As an Amazon Associate I earn from qualifying purchases.

 If you sell full-time on eBay, Poshmark, or any other online platform, the secret to selling on Mercari is not only to keep your listings new but to figure out how to cross-post them as fast as possible.
 Many people turn to using a bot to beat the Mercari algorithm but we didn’t want to do anything that would endanger our account.

 When we first started selling on Mercari we crossposted everything manually.
 Because many of our eBay listings were months (or even years) old we didn’t have the pictures left to upload to Mercari.

 Our only option was to save all of the pictures from our eBay listing, copy the description, and then fill our the price/shipping/filters on a new Mercari listing.
 It typically took us a solid hour of work to crosspost 15-20 listings, meaning that our crossposting schedule added 2 hours of work a day to our load.

 We didn’t have an extra two hours per day.

 So what did we do?
 We got a subscription to List Perfectly.

-ListPerfectly in an online app that allows you to automatically copy over your listings.
-We simply select the listings we want in our eBay store, hit “Copy Listings”, select Mercari as the destination (there are lots of options), and each eBay listing (with all of its pictures and details) are copied into new Mercari listings.
+ListPerfectly is an online app that allows you to automatically copy over your listings.
+We simply select the listings we want in our eBay store, hit “Copy Listings”, and select Mercari as the destination (there are lots of options), and each eBay listing (with all of its pictures and details) is copied into new Mercari listings.

 Our use of ListPerfectly has turned a 2-hour daily task into one that takes less than 30 mins.
-We figure our time that we spend listing on eBay is worth $40-50/hour so this tool saves us almost $2,000/month in time!
+We figure that the time we spend listing on eBay is worth $40-50/hour so this tool saves us almost $2,000/month in time!